Abhikhush/TheMealApp/README.md

 ### Prerequisites

-- A web browser (e.g. Google Chrome, Firefox, Safari)
+- A web browser
 - An internet connection
-- A code editor (e.g. VS Code, Atom)
+- A code editor

 ### Installing